HerXayah/road-to-yuzu-without-switch/README.md

  Create a folder called "keys" and copy the key you got from [here](https://github.com/emuworld/aio/blob/master/prod.keys) and paste it in the folder.

   # Settings
- For settings open yuzu up Emulation -> Configure -> Graphics, Select OpenGL and set it to Vulkan.
+ For settings open yuzu up Emulation -> Configure -> Graphics, Select OpenGL and set it to Vulkan or OpenGL.
+(Vulkan seems to be a bit bad atm)
- Then go to Controls and press Single Player yadiyadiyada and set it to something like this
+ Then go to Controls and press Single Player yadiyadiyada and set it to something like this For Additional Stuff look [here](https://yuzu-emu.org/game/)
  ![Reeeeeeee](https://nuke.bayern/tQRi6Dco.png?key=TKvixrA2KWor0u)

  Then Press Configure and set Player 1 to Pro Controller if you have a controller/keyboard and to Joycons if Joycons.